kstep/vkrs/CONTRIBUTION.md

 I recommend you to install [rustfmt][] for code formatting.
 Install it with `cargo install rustfmt`.
 Make sure you have the directory Cargo installs binaries in is in your `PATH`.
-After this, you can use `cargo fmt` command in the project directory to format code according code conventions.
+After this, you can use `cargo fmt` command in the project directory to format code according to code conventions.

 And of course you will need [Git][].
 No excuses here, you must know Git basics in order to work with Github.